 The agent will automatically choose a profiler depending on available modules.
 Currently, CProfile, PyTorch Kineto and Yappi are supported.
 The Kineto profiler is used if

 torch module is found and Yappi profiler is used if

 yappi module is found.
 Otherwise, CProfile is used.
 To properly profile

 with context manager or callbacks, exceptions are automatically recorded.
 For other cases, use

-To track data metrics and record data profiles,
+Data is automatically monitored for auto-instrumented libraries.
+To track data metrics and record data profiles for other cases,

 with graphsignal.start_trace(endpoint='predict') as trace: trace.set_data('input', input_data)

 No raw data is recorded by the agent, only statistics such as size, shape or number of missing values.